operate-first/apps/contributing.md

 # Contribution Guide

-Contribution guidelines for operate-first/apps repo.
+This document provides guidelines for contribution to the operate-first/apps repo.

 ## Creating issues

-If you would like to create an issue for any of the following:
+If you would like to create an issue regarding any of the following:

-- Question regarding an Open Data Hub, or any other Operate-first provisioned application
+- An Operate First provisioned application (Open Data Hub or others)
-- Question about onboarding
+- Onboarding
-- Request additional services/features to MOC (or other environments)
+- Additional services/features for any environment
 - Service degradation and/or operational issues

-Please create an issue in [operate-first/support](https://github.com/operate-first/support) repo instead.
+Please create an issue in the [operate-first/support](https://github.com/operate-first/support) repo instead.

-Please create an issue in this repo if it directly concerns contents within this repo.
-Examples include issues concerning:
+Please only create an issue here in operate-first/apps if it directly concerns the contents of this repo.
+For example, you can create issues concerning:

-- Implementation details (manifests needing to be added, configured, removed, etc.)
+- Implementation details (manifests that need to be added, configured, removed, etc.)
 - Bugs found within this repo
 - Continuous integration for this repo
 - Improving workflows within this repo
-- Adding documentation
+- Adding or improving documentation

-## Creating Pull Requests
+## Creating pull requests

 ### General guide of code contributions

-1. Create a personal fork of the project on Github. **Please use this fork for all of your contribution, even if you have write access to the upstream repositories.**
+1. Create a personal fork of the project on Github. **Please use this fork for all of your contributions, even if you have write access to the upstream repositories.**
 2. Clone the fork on your local machine.
 Your remote repo on Github is called `origin`.

    ```sh